Ernest Tomlinson: Composer

 Tomlinson was primarily known as a composer of light orchestral pieces and produced a considerable body of works ranging from overtures, suites and rhapsodies and miniatures, of which Little Serenade (1955, originally composed for a BBC radio production of Cinderella) and Cantilena are probably the most popular.
 Also notable are a number of English folk-dance arrangements.
 In the 1960s, he wrote a number of Test Card pieces such as Stately Occasion and the tongue-in-cheek Capability Brown.
 His Fantasia on Auld Lang Syne (1976) is a quodlibet, which in its 20 minutes weaves in 129 quotations from pieces by other composers and folk and popular songs.

 He also worked on larger-scale forms, including two symphonies (Sinfonia '62 and Symphony '65) for combined jazz and symphony orchestra.
 Sinfonia '62 won an Italian competition for "Rhythmic-Symphonic" works.
 Also notable are three concertos, including the Rhapsody and Rondo for horn and orchestra (premiered by Dennis Brain in 1954), the Concerto for 5 (five saxophones and orchestra) from 1965, and the Cornet Concerto premiered by Maurice Murphy and the Black Dyke Mills Band in 1974.
 There is also a one-act opera, Head of the Family and a Festival of Song for chorus and orchestra as well as numerous works for choirs, brass bands and concert bands.

 In 1966, Tomlinson conducted his Symphony '65, in the Tchaikovsky Hall, Moscow, played by the Moscow Radio Symphony Orchestra and Big Band, which was the first time a symphonic jazz work had been heard in Russia.

 Archivist

 In 1984, after discovering that the BBC were disposing of their light music archive, Tomlinson founded The Library of Light Orchestral Music, which is housed in a barn at his family's farmhouse near Longridge in Lancashire.
 The library currently contains around 50,000 pieces, including many items that would otherwise have been lost.

 Personal life

 Tomlinson and his wife Jean (née Lancaster) were married from 1949 until her death in September 2006.
 He died at Longridge, near Preston in 2015.
-The couple had four children, Ann, Geoffrey, Hilary and Linda.
-His daughter Hilary Ashton has helped promote his music.
+The couple had four children.